-Hygiene is even more important for people with diabetes.
-That’s because diabetes puts you at a heightened risk of infection.
+Hygiene is even more critical for people with diabetes.
+That's because diabetes puts you at a heightened risk of infection.
 When you have an open wound, such as an ulcer, cut, scratch, or blister, you need to be extra diligent in monitoring your feet so that an infection does not form.

-What to Look For in Your Wounds
+What to Look for in Your Wounds

 When you first notice that you have a wound on your foot, you need to keep a close eye on it.
 Knowing what to watch for will help you determine how to care for the wound and when to seek treatment.

-Here are a few things to be aware of when looking at your wounds.
+Here are a few things to be aware of when looking at your wounds: